-The mapping variables can be used in forms and opt-ins.
+The mapping variables can be used in questionnaires, forms and opt-ins.
 All of these can, in turn, be attached to your campaigns.

 To set the mapping variables in a form, just follow the below-mentioned steps.

 This procedure is possible in the Forms and Master Forms.
-See "How to use Master Forms" for more information.
+See About Master Forms for more information.

 Login > Documents > Forms > Edit form